-The multiple choice questions appear on-screen and you’ll use the mouse or touch the screen to choose the correct answer.
-For some questions you’ll need to select more than one correct answer – there’ll be a message if you don’t choose enough answers.
+The multiple choice questions appear on-screen and you’ll use the mouse to choose the correct answer.
+For some questions you’ll need to select more than one correct answer – there’ll be a message if you do not choose enough answers.

-If you aren’t sure about any of the questions, you can ‘flag’ them and come back to them later.
+If you are not sure about any of the questions, you can ‘flag’ them and come back to them later.

 The hazard perception test

 In this test you’ll be shown 19 videos in which there are 20 hazards to spot.
-You’ll need to click the mouse or touch the screen when you see a developing hazard (ie something that would need you, the driver, to take some action such as changing speed or direction): the sooner you spot the hazard, the more points you’ll score.
-You can score up to five points for each hazard.
+You’ll need to click the mouse when you see a developing hazard (something that would need you, the driver, to take some action such as changing speed or direction): the sooner you spot the hazard, the more points you’ll score.
+You can score up to 5 points for each hazard.
 You’ll need to score at least 67 out of 100 points.
 Each film shows one hazard apart from one film, which has two.